 As a result of the history of the formation of the United Kingdom, the cultures of England, Scotland, Wales and Northern Ireland are diverse and have varying degrees of overlap and distinctiveness.
 Important parts of British folklore include Robin Hood, the Arthurian myth, Halloween and Jack and the Beanstalk.

 At last, if you are interested in our other UK tour packages then visit the link https://www.himalholidays.com/uk-top-attractions-private-tour.
 Likewise, If you prefer some things else fix departure London and UK tour packages then, please visit the UK tour and book directly.

-The drama of history, gorgeous scenery, and centuries of culture will welcome you as you tour the countries of Great Britain.
+The drama of history, gorgeous scenery and centuries of culture welcomes you as you tour the countries of Great Britain.
 UK Car/Coach trips offer a convenient and comfortable way to experience England, Wales, and Scotland.
-Starting in London, you’ll begin your holiday of the UK by travelling to Cambridge, home of that venerable, stately university.
+Starting in London, you’ll begin your holiday of the UK by traveling to Cambridge, home of that venerable, stately university.
 After visiting Yorkshire, the coach heads up to Scotland, allowing for some historical sight-seeing on the way and arriving in Edinburgh.
-With a free day in Edinburgh, you’ll be able to explore and experience all that Scottish hospitality has to offer, before travelling north to see the more rugged highlands.
+With a free day in Edinburgh, you’ll be able to explore and experience all that Scottish hospitality has to offer, before traveling north to see the more rugged highlands.